matejsemancik/astral-visuals/README.md

 ![](demo-gif.gif)

-The project is divided into 3 modules, `:core` module cointains the core stuff like audio processing, tools, remote control handlers, extensions, etc. Then there are two application modules - the `:playground` and `:visuals` module.
+The project is divided into multiple modules.

+The `:core` module contains the core stuff like audio processing, tools, remote control handlers, extensions, etc.

 The `:playground` module serves as, well... playground.
-You can quickly create a new sketch and play around.
+Used to quickly create a new sketch and play around.
 I'm using the [Koin](https://insert-koin.io/) DI framework, so you can inject here whatever is defined in the `CoreModule`.
 Have a look around.

 The `:visuals` module is meant to be used in live environment at the parties.
 There is an abstraction layer in form of `Mixer` and `Layer`s, which allows me to blend multiple scenes together.
 Also, have a look around, proceed at your own risk, ignore `legacy` package 😅 (I like to change things, API is generally unstable).

+The `:raspberrypi` module contains standalone RPi application that can be distributed using the [Application Gradle plugin](https://docs.gradle.org/current/userguide/application_plugin.html).

 ## How to build

 This project depends on local [Processing 4](https://processing.org) installation, so go ahead and install it if you haven't already.
 Then create a `local.properties` file in project's root directory and configure the core library and contributed libraries' paths:

 ```
-processing.core.jars=/path/to/your/processing/libraries/dir
-processing.core.natives=/path/to/your/processing/libraries/dir/<os-architecture>
+processing.core.jars=/path/to/core/processing/libraries
+processing.core.natives=/path/to/core/processing/libraries/<os-architecture>
+processing.core.natives.rpi=/path/to/core/processing/libraries/<os-architecture>
 processing.libs.jars=/path/to/core/processing/libraries
 ```